 Now, with all that in mind, let’s get to today’s question…

-Based on the facts, it appears the construction contractor is giving you the choice of being classified as an employee and having taxes taken out, or as an independent contractor.
-If you choose the independent contractor route, the construction contractor is trying to limit the risk of you later being considered an employee and IRS levying penalties against it.
-But, again, it’s about control much more than it is about labels.
+Based on the facts, it appears the construction contractor is giving you the choice.
+They can classify you as an employee or as an independent contractor.
+If you choose the independent contractor route, the construction contractor wants to limit the risk of the IRS deciding you’re an employee.
+If that happens, the IRS would levy penalties against the business.
+But, again, it’s about control more than it is about labels.

-I struggle to call this “B.S.” because I think the employer sincerely is trying to limit its risk.
-But if IRS ever investigated the classification, they will be looking at the control the contractor has over you and not whether they put an SSN or an EIN on their paperwork.
-As such, I wouldn’t call the contractor’s EIN requirement B.S. — but rather an imperfect application of a common tax principal.
+I struggle to call this “B.S.” because I think the employer sincerely is trying to limit their risk.
+But if IRS ever investigated the classification, they would look at the control the contractor has.
+Whether they put an SSN or an EIN on their paperwork wouldn’t matter.
+As such, I wouldn’t call the contractor’s EIN requirement B.S., per se.
+Rather, it’s an imperfect application of a common tax principal.

 Have a debt question?

-Email your question to email@example.com and Howard Dvorkin will review it.
+Email us at email@example.com and Howard Dvorkin will review it.
 Dvorkin is a CPA, chairman of Debt.com, and author of two personal finance books, Credit Hell: How to Dig Yourself Out of Debt and Power Up: Taking Charge of Your Financial Destiny.
 Either he or one of Debt.com’s other experts will answer you.